leptonai/leptonai/docs/internal/infra/satellite-eks-node-ubuntu-lambda-labs.md

 # sudo systemctl status containerd
 ```

-### Step 13.
+### Step 7.
 Add a new user entry to aws-auth configmap

 This is required for the satellite node authorization.

+*Option 1.* Just use the AWS IAM user credential for kubelet.

+Pros: The user credential never expires, so much simpler.

+Cons: The kubelet originated CSRs are not signed by the EKS control plane approver.
+Which means, `kubelet logs` and `kubectl exec` will not work.

 ```bash
 aws sts get-caller-identity